Skip to main content

 3. Click Add app > Add custom SAML app

-4. Enter app details:
+4. Enter app name "MeetLoyd" and optional description

-Step 2: Configure Google IdP
+Step 2: Copy Google IdP Details

 Step 3: Configure Service Provider Details